gchure/phd/docs/src/chapter_04/section_10_methods.md

 To estimate the calibration factor $\alpha$, we used a Bayesian definition of probability to define a posterior distribution of $\alpha$ conditioned on intensity measurements of sibling cells after division.
-We direct the reader to the SI text for a detailed discussion of the inferential procedures and estimation of systematic error.
+We direct the reader to supplemental Chapter 8 for a detailed discussion of the inferential procedures and estimation of systematic error.
 We give a brief description of the inference below.